 DON’T SAY ‘I CAN’T GROW BLUEBERRIES,’ says Lee Reich, whose PhD explored factors affecting the growth of Vaccinium corymbosum, the highbush blueberry.
 “Follow the prescription and you can.”
 So what exactly is Lee’s Rx?
 It’s covered in his latest book, “Grow Fruit Naturally,” along with detailed how-to on every imaginable home fruit crop (in pots or the ground) from kiwi to pawpaw, citrus to pomegranate to plain old strawberries, apples and pears, 31 kinds in all.
-You can get his blueberry tips on the jump page—along with the chance to win one of two copies Lee shared with me to offer to you.
-I’ll even let you know what’s going on in the photo up top.
+You can get his blueberry tips below—and I’ll even let you know what’s going on in the photo up top.

 Lee Reich and I have been writing about gardening for a similarly long time, connecting off and on throughout our careers.
 The last time I saw him?
 Saturday, during my Garden Conservancy Open Day, when he just walked up the driveway, quite to my surprise.
 His books “A Northeast Gardener’s Year” and “Uncommon Fruits Worthy of Attention,” both published around 20 years ago, are longtime favorites of mine, and the newest, “Grow Fruit Naturally,” has Lee’s characteristic fusion of solid science; practical, nature-inspired common sense, and a consistently considerate relationship with the environment.